yannis-gerontopoulos99/UFC_Predictor/README.md

 * Scrape and use betting data
 * Explore more models
-* Explore more and perform different feature engineering techniques
+* Explore and perform different feature engineering techniques
 * Add a logger and more error logic
-* Host app
+* Host app in cloud
 * Cache data while scrapping
 * Create a more interactive UI
 * Handle fighters with 1 fight